J3RN/blog/content/posts/2023-03-01-debugging-with-dbg.md

 Enter Erlang's `dbg`, a module that uses Erlang's powerful tracing system to print events of interest to the console.
 Its usage in this article works regardless of whether you're using an IEx prompt or injecting this code into a test.

-To use `dbg` to solve our mysteries, we'll first have to start its tracer[^1]:
+To use `dbg` to solve our mysteries, we'll first have to start its tracer process[^1]:

 ```elixir
 :dbg.tracer()
 ```

-With that out of the way, we'll need to tell `dbg` what to look for, which we do with the unusually terse `p` function (all function names in `dbg` are, for some reason, very terse):
+Next, we'll need to tell `dbg` what to look for, which we do with the unusually terse `p` function (all function names in `dbg` are, for some reason, very terse):

 ```elixir
 :dbg.p(:all, :c)